1977 Klamath Falls nightclub shooting

 1977 mass shooting in Klamath Falls, Oregon, U.S.

-A shooting occurred on July 23, 1977, at the Uncle Albert's Lounge near Klamath Falls, Oregon, United States.
+On July 23, 1977, a mass shooting occurred at the Uncle Albert's Lounge near Klamath Falls, Oregon, United States.
 26-year-old DeWitt Henry, an unemployed truck driver, armed with a Colt AR-15 Sporter semi-automatic rifle, opened fire at the club.
 Six people were killed.

 Perpetrator

-Henry was adopted as an infant in Bakersfield, California, by married couple Andrea Henry an Dewitt Henry.
-He was a 6'3", 230 pound unemployed trucker at the time of the shooting, but he used to work as a bouncer at the establishment he would later attack.
+Henry was adopted as an infant in Bakersfield, California, by married couple Andrea Henry and Dewitt Henry.
+He was a 26-year-old, 6'3", 230 pound unemployed trucker at the time of the shooting, but he used to work as a bouncer at the establishment he would later attack.
 Prior to the shooting, he was convicted of negligent homicide.

 Attack

-Henry got into an argument with Bill Ransom over a bar bill.
+Henry got into an argument with Bill Ransom over a bar bill at the club located at 5711 S. Sixth Street.
 Ransom struck Henry during the argument.
 Henry said "I always liked you – just get on out of here." to James Williamson, the dishwasher at the establishment.
 After Williamson left, Henry opened fire, killing six people, including a pregnant woman.
 He also opened fire on two state troopers, who eventually arrested him after a gunfight, where the shooter was wounded.